 Several studies show that conscious connected breathwork is an effective form of therapy.
 Breathwork is gaining popularity, I believe, because we need it now more than ever.
-However, breathwork is not a new form of therapy.
-Wilhelm Reich, a German psychotherapist, developed a form of breathwork in the 1920s.
+However, breathwork is not a new form of treatment.
+Wilhelm Reich, a German psychotherapist, developed a way of breathwork in the 1920s.
 Breathwork experienced a surge in popularity in the 1970s when Holotropic Breathwork was developed by Dr. Stanislav Grof, and Rebirthing Breathwork was developed by Leonard Orr.
 These two modalities share similarities and are where Conscious Connected Breathwork derives from.

 Various things can happen during and after a breathwork session, including:

 ● Physical sensations, varying in intensity (including tightness of the face and extremities, particularly the hands).

 ● Release of stored trauma and trigger patterns.

 ● Varying degrees of body temperature, feeling very hot or cold.

 ● Shaking or movement.

 ● A profound feeling of love and compassion for self.

 ● A feeling of oneness with people and nature.

 ● Expanded awareness, seeing things in a new way.